Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 The Israeli Air Force hit targets all across Lebanon, killing over a thousand, many of them civilians.

-On September 27th, it dropped massive bombs on Nasral's bunker, assassinating him.
+On September 27th, it dropped massive bombs on Nasrallah's bunker, assassinating him.

-Two months later, after more Israeli strikes over Lebanon.
+Two months later, after more Israeli strikes over Lebanon, how do you know that?

 It's a strong rumor.

-In the ensuing days, the Israeli Air Force hit targets all across Lebanon, killing over a thousand, many of them called himself Israeli beeper.
+In the ensuing days, the Israeli Air Force hit targets all across Lebanon, killing over a thousand, many of them.

-He said, uh, not only did I help with Psyops, I blew some nuts off too.
+He said, Not only did I help with SYOPS, I blew some nuts off too.

-Uh Halimi says, uh, do you think countries like Algeria with a North Africa play a role in Middle Eastern affairs?
+Halimi says, Do you think countries like Algeria within North Africa play a role in Middle Eastern affairs?

 Oh, yeah, bro.